slidevjs/slidev/docs/features/mermaid.md

   Create diagrams/graphs from textual descriptions, powered by Mermaid.
 ---

-# Mermaid.js Diagrams
+# Mermaid Diagrams

-You can also create diagrams/graphs from textual descriptions in your Markdown, powered by [Mermaid](https://mermaid-js.github.io/mermaid).
+You can also create diagrams/graphs from textual descriptions in your Markdown, powered by [Mermaid](https://mermaid.js.org/).

 Code blocks marked as `mermaid` will be converted to diagrams, for example: